 For those keeping count, this also marks the second high-profile architect from AMD to end up at Intel in the last 6 months.
 Towards the end of last year Intel picked up Raja Koduri to serve as their chief architect leading up their discrete GPU development efforts, and now Jim Keller is joining in a similar capacity (and identical SVP title) for Intel’s silicon engineering.
 Coincidentally, both Kodrui and Keller also worked at Apple for a time before moving to AMD, so while they haven’t been on identical paths – or even working on the same products – Keller’s move to Intel isn’t wholly surprising considering the two never seem to be apart for too long.
 So it will be exciting to see what Intel is doing with their engineering acquisitions over the coming years.

 Post Your CommentPlease log in or sign up to comment.

 View All Comments

-FunBunny2 - Thursday, April 26, 2018 - link"memory which hit physical speed of light limitations "
+FunBunny2 - Thursday, April 26, 2018 - link"Intel's arch efforts have hit a massive brick wall"

 it will be really interesting to see whether the maths will support any more significant increase in circuit performance. that's separate from migrating lots o off-chip logic on-chip. at some point the maths dictate the "best " instruction set (micro or otherwise) for a given problem space.

 Samus - Thursday, April 26, 2018 - linkJim Keller and Hector Ruiz saved AMD.
 Without either of them, AMD would have probably filed for bankruptcy at some point.
 Two engineers at the top of their game.

 Kevin G - Friday, April 27, 2018 - linkJim didn't get everything he wanted at AMD though.
 Where is the K12 ARM core?